Clemson-Hack-a-Thon-2018/SWAY/README.md

     * It's underlying purpose was to be a "demo app" for the [2018 Clemson Hackathon](http://www.clemson.edu/centers-institutes/spiro/service/hackathon.html)

 * ### <b>Info:</b> Important to read this all...
-    * <i>PART 2:</i> Walks you through playPORTAL integration, it should be fairly straightforward.
+    * <b>PART 2:</b> Walks you through playPORTAL integration, it should be fairly straightforward.
     * Make sure to read it all, to ensure sucsess!
 If you get stuck at anytime there are also [this](https://studio.playportal.io/api/sdk/ios) detailed documentation to look at.

 * ### <b>Other:</b> The Rise Collection.